 Freeze, freeze, and freeze!
 Freezing food is a perfect way to preserve your holiday leftovers.
-And , you will be so happy on a busy day down the road when you remember you have a ready to go meal in the freezer.
+And, you’ll be so happy on a busy day down the road when you remember you have a ready-to-go meal in the freezer.
 Use these tips for keeping your frozen foods safe and fresh:

-1. Be sure to freeze in airtight container or wrapping to prevent freezer burn.
-Zip top freezer bags are the best, and are sure to get as much air out of the bag as possible before sealing.
+1. Be sure to freeze in an airtight container or wrapping to prevent freezer burn.
+Zip-top freezer bags are the best, but be sure to get as much air out of the bag as possible before sealing.

 2. Cool food completely before freezing.
 Begin the cooling processes on the counter, and then finish it in the refrigerator before freezing.
 Do not leave food at room temp longer than 2 hours.